 - An Arctic wolf has a special countercurrent heat exchange system in its feet, which prevents its feet from freezing while walking on the snow.

 - Arctic wolves are born with blue eyes that become brown or golden-brown when they are growing old.

 - Arctic wolves are fast and can run at the speed of 40 miles per hour when chasing prey.

-- Youngsters of the Arctic wolves eat partially digested food that their mother and other members of the pack regurgitate after hunt.
+- Youngsters of the Arctic wolves eat partially digested food that their mother and other members of the pack regurgitate after hunting.

-- In a pack, only the highest ranking members are allowed to reproduce.
-They are known as the Alpha male and female.
+- In a pack, only the highest-ranking members are allowed to reproduce.
+They are known as the Alpha male and females.

 - Like other wolves, packs of the Arctic wolves communicate through howling.
-They have the ability to compare the size of their own pack with other packs’ sizes by hearing howlings.
+They can compare the size of their pack with other packs’ sizes by hearing howlings.